noahehall/theBookOfNoah/0current/scripting.md

   - `SHELL` path to your current shell executable
   - `PATH` list of directories storing global executables
-  - `PS1` the interactive prompt
-  - `PS2` enabled fo rmultiline commands/when the shell thinks youve entered an unfinished cm
-    - e.g. forgetting the closing quote and pressing enter
   - `ignoreeof`  used by `ksh` shell; see `IGNOREEOF` for more information
+  - `IGNOREEOF`
+    - controls the action of the shell on receipt of an `eof` character as the sole input
-  - `IGNOREEOF` prevent logging out from the user account, set this to the amount of times to ignore `ctrl d`
+    - prevent logging out from the user account, set this to the amount of times to ignore `ctrl d`
     - e.g.  if 2 === the shell will ignore the first 2 `ctrl d` and show a warning message, but will log the user out the third time
     - the default value is 10
     - used by `bash` and `bourne` shells
   - `HISTFILE` where to save bash history
   - `HOSTNAME` the hostname of the computer
+  - `HOME`
+  - `IFS`
+  - `OPTARG`
+  - `OPTIND`
+  -

 # keyboard shortcuts